Puter-Apps/scraper/README.md

 Web Scraper leverages [**Puter.js**](https://developer.puter.com/) to overcome the fundamental challenge of cross-origin requests in web browsers.
 Traditional web applications are restricted by CORS (Cross-Origin Resource Sharing) policies, which prevent direct requests to external domains from browser-based JavaScript.

-Specifically, the application uses [`puter.net.fetch()`](https://docs.puter.com/Networking/fetch/) to make cross-origin HTTP requests and bypass CORS restrictions.
-This allows the app to scrape any public website without server-side configuration.
+Specifically, Web Scraper uses [`puter.net.fetch()`](https://docs.puter.com/Networking/fetch/) to make cross-origin HTTP requests and bypass CORS restrictions without needing a proxy server.
+This allows the app to scrape public websites without server-side configuration.

 The scraped HTML is then parsed using the browser's built-in DOMParser API, and data is extracted using standard CSS selectors via `querySelectorAll()`.